kovidgoyal/calibre/manual/develop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you only plan to make a few small changes, you can make your changes and create a "merge directive" which you can then attach to a ticket in the |app|
-`bug tracker <https://bugs.launchpad.net/calibre>`_.
+If you only plan to make a few small changes, you can make your changes and create a "merge directive" which you can then attach to a ticket in the calibre `bug tracker <https://bugs.launchpad.net/calibre>`_.
 To do this, make your changes, then run::